Monika-Tiyyagura/Dicee-Challenge---Starting-Files/README.md

 Welcome to our two-player dice game!
 This simple game allows two players to take turns rolling dice to determine who goes first for any task or activity.

+## Here is the link to try the rolling dice: https://monika-tiyyagura.github.io/Dimpu-s-Dice/

 ## How to Play

 1. **Setup**: Gather two players and ensure each player has access to a device with a web browser.